Hawk Hill

 The first official phase of this project created an outdoor-accessible trail that connects the Coastal Trail to the hilltop and offers places to rest and take in the incredible views.
 The existing Hawk Hill Trail and adjacent social trails were decommissioned and restored with native plants.
 The area above Casemate 1 (one of two structures that house the historic gunpits) was recontoured and restored to native habitat.

-The second phase will create an accessible loop starting at the parking area on Conzelman Road, going through the three tunnels and past two enhanced overlooks at the casemates with sweeping views of the Point Bonita Lighthouse and the Pacific Ocean, and connecting back to the road.
-New visitor amenities will also include restrooms, railings, seating, bike racks, and trash cans.
+The second phase created a new accessible loop starting at the parking area on Conzelman Road, going through the three tunnels and past two enhanced overlooks at the casemates with sweeping views of the Point Bonita Lighthouse, the Pacific Ocean, and the Marin Headlands.
+New visitor amenities include vault toilets, seating, bike racks, and trash cans.
+In addition, the unsafe historic air shaft and fuel tanks have been sealed and existing damaged railings were replaced.

-The last phase of this project will rehabilitate the hilltop’s historic structures, provide improved overlooks, seating, and visitor access, and add important safety features.
+Beginning in winter 2024 and continuing through 2025, the next phase of this project will focus on rehabilitating the hilltop’s historic Battery Commander Station, providing improved overlooks, seating, and visitor access, and adding important safety features.
 The project will be capped off with new interpretive elements to share the site’s role in raptor migration, Mission blue butterfly protection, and U.S. military history.

 Project Status